venenux/alpine-espanol/recetas/alpine-install-pc-bios-mode.md

-Either way, this section describes, step by step, how to get and install usage of main setup-* utilities, as well as explanations for a complete install on a DELL VOSTRO common computer, a DELL Vostro 230 was used specifically for this document:
+Either way, this section describes, step by step, how to get and install usage of main setup-* utilities, as well as explanations for a complete install on common computer BIOS or UEFI based, the Grub loader supports EFI base and GPT partitions indexing, a DELL Vostro 230 was used specifically for this document.

 # 0. Source media

-First download a source media, for computers only `x86` and `x86_64` are valids images from https://alpinelinux.org/downloads/, the recommended image are `extended` due comes with need tools and only are 100Mb.
+First download a source media, from https://alpinelinux.org/downloads/, all the images will need network internet connection except `extended` due comes with minimal need packages but are x86 based only.

-For all users no cares from what operating system comes, we recommended to use `balena-etcher-electron` of https://www.balena.io/etcher/ for flashing USB drive from any system, of course you must be run as root or admin user.
+For all users no cares from what operating system comes or wicht architecture, we recommended to use `balena-etcher-electron` of https://www.balena.io/etcher/ for flashing USB drive from any system, of course you must be run as root or admin user.